 - In Spring, we are all busy spiffing up the landscape after its winter rest.
 An application of Preen in early fall reduces weed-pulling chores, and prevents competition for spring-blooming bulbs and perennials.

 - Ugly brown weeds next to the tulips?
 I don’t think so.
 Preen prevents weed seeds from germinating, eliminating the time-consuming need to spray and then pull them when they are dead.
-And with Preen's Battery-Powered Spreader Cap, you don’t even have to shake the bottle.

 - You already use Preen?
 What about your neighbors?
 Countless weed seeds get blown in from nearby lawns and gardens and settle in your landscape.
 Preen forms a protective barrier that lasts three to four months, to keep the weeds from germinating in your garden.